EnterpriseDB/tpa/docs/src/packages.md

 # Installing packages

-TPAexec installs a batch of non-Postgres-related packages early during the deployment, then all Postgres-related packages together, and then packages for optional components separately.
+TPA installs a batch of non-Postgres-related packages early during the deployment, then all Postgres-related packages together, and then packages for optional components separately.
 This page is about installing packages like sysstat or strace, which have no dependency on